rbardini/resumed/README.md

 #### Is PDF as an output format supported?

 No, unfortunately it is fairly complex to maintain a renderer for PDFs, [see more details here](https://github.com/rbardini/resumed/issues/3).
-It is recommended to print the HTML files to PDF yourself yourself.
+It is recommended to print the HTML files to PDF yourself.